Castle Air Museum: Present

 In May 2008, the museum reached its 50th displayed aircraft milestone with the addition of a Douglas A-4L Skyhawk.
 The aircraft was shipped to the museum in August 2006, and restored at a cost of $12,000.

 In October 2013, the Museum received a retired VC-9C aircraft that had previously served during several administrations as an alternate Air Force One and Air Force Two aircraft when use of the primary VC-137 or VC-25 was impractical.
 Vice presidents such as Al Gore and Dick Cheney, and First Ladies such as Nancy Reagan, Barbara Bush, and Hillary Clinton, as well as presidents Ronald Reagan and Bill Clinton, were among the individuals who used the plane.

 The museum received an F-16 in February 2016.
 In 2021, the museum received 5 aircraft from Naval Air Museum Barbers Point, which had closed two years prior.
 A McDonnell Douglas F-4 Phantom II was moved to the museum in July 2023.
 The museum opened the Copper Wings Cafe in July 2023.
 A UH-12 was donated to the museum in December 2023.
 The following May it received a TBM Avenger that had been ditched off Daytona Beach in 2022.

 In June 2023, the museum announced that it had received three donations totaling $4 million to support the construction of a new Aviation Pavilion.
 It received an AV-8B in July 2025.
+Renderings for the Pavilion project, which will require 10 years to complete, were released in July 2026.

 Facilities

-The museum resides on 35 acres and houses more than 80 historical aircraft.
+The museum resides on 35 acre.
 It has a restoration facility in a World War II hangar at a separate location from the main museum grounds.
 Volunteers at the hangar prepare the aircraft for display.

 The museum operates a nearby RV park.